Atanasio Echeverría y Godoy: The Torner Collection of Sessé & Mociño Biological Illustrations

 The Torner Collection of Sessé & Mociño Biological Illustrations is a collections of over 2,000 botanical and zoological illustrations made by Atanasio Echeverría y Gody, Juan de Dios Vicente de la Cerda, Jose Guio and Pedro Oliver.

 Honors

-In 1828 Swiss botanist, Augustin Pyramus de Candolle was fascinated by Echevería's drawings and gave him the honor of having a large genus of flowering plants named after him that are native to the desert areas of central America, Mexico, and northwestern South America.
+In 1828, Swiss botanist Augustin Pyramus de Candolle was fascinated by Echevería's drawings and gave him the honor of having a genus of flowering plants named after him that are native to the desert areas of Central America, Mexico, and northwestern South America.
 There are approximately 150 species of the Echeverría.